Finding a flat in London can be challenging! These helpful tips for renting in London will give you a starting ground on what to look out for.

 Putting down a deposit can be anything from a few hundred to thousand pounds (of course price range dependent) and you should understand where your deposit is being held.

-There is now a Zero Deposit Guarantee which means you no longer have to pay a deposit upfront, instead these deposit guarantee will request 1 weeks’ worth of rent and a yearly admin fee.
+There is now a Zero Deposit Guarantee which means you no longer have to pay a deposit upfront, instead, these deposit guarantees will request 1 weeks’ worth of rent and a yearly admin fee.
 You will not get your money back using this method so if your rent is £1,000 a month and therefore, you’d lose around £200 + the admin fee.
 If there are any damages during the tenancy you will still be liable for these.

 We all get annoyed when the train tickets go up every year by RPI, you should expect the same for your rent.
-You’ll at your bank account thinking there is another percentage of my salary gone.
-In most cases your agent or landlord will increase the rent each year and is subjected to the market, RPI or both.
+You’ll be at your bank account thinking there is another percentage of my salary gone.
+In most cases, your agent or landlord will increase the rent each year and is subjected to the market, RPI or both.